Oregon Jamboree

-The event was founded in 1992 as an economic development project for the Sweet Home community.
+The event, and the nonprofit organization that ran it, was founded in 1992 as an economic development project for the Sweet Home community.
 In addition to funding economic development activities, profits from the festival helped support community humanitarian projects.
 The festival site was located on a large field south of Sweet Home High School.
 The venue extended across the Weddle Covered Bridge to Sankey Park.
 In 2010, attendance exceeded 13,000 people per day.
 The 34th and final Oregon Jamboree was held in 2025.